10 Reasons Contact Lenses Are Better Than Glasses

 7. No misting

-Everyone hates glasses misting or fogging up when the temperature changes, either opening entering a warm room from the cold, just after an intensive work out or the oven door
+Everyone hates glasses misting or fogging up when the temperature changes, either entering a warm room from the cold, opening the oven door or cooling off just after an intensive work out, all glasses wearers will have experienced that sensation of temporary "blindness£ where their glasses completely mist up

 Contact lenses offer great vision all the time.